bqardi/clear-cra/readme.md

 ## Bonus!

 If you select the context folder option, you are asked if you also want to create a global provider.
-This is a provider you can use to store global state in, and then share these states with any component inside the provider (also deeply nested components).
+This is a provider you can use to store global states, and then share these states with any component inside the provider (also deeply nested components).

 ### Create it
 If you choose to create this provider, two things happen:
 1) A `GlobalContext.js` -file is created inside the `context` -folder.
-2) The provider from `GlobalContext.js` is "wrapped" around the returned content from `App.js`
+2) The provider from `GlobalContext.js` is "wrapped" around the return-content in `App.js`

 `App.js` will then look something like this: